 BACKGROUND:Recent evidence indicates that continuity models of maternity care result in improved clinical and psychosocial outcomes, but their causal mechanisms are poorly understood.
 The recent Lancet Series on Midwifery's Quality Maternal and Newborn Care Framework describes five components of quality care and their associated characteristics.
 As an initial step in developing this Framework into an evaluation toolkit, we transformed its components and characteristics into a topic guide to assess stakeholder perceptions and experiences of care provided and received.
 The main purpose of this study was to assess the feasibility of this process.
 METHODS:We conducted twelve focus groups in two Scottish health board areas with 13 pregnant women, 18 new mothers, 26 midwives and 12 obstetricians who had experience of a range of different models of maternity care.
 Transcripts were analysed using a six-phase approach of thematic analysis.
 We mapped the identified themes and sub-themes back to the Framework.
 RESULTS:The emerging themes and sub-themes demonstrated the feasibility of using the QMNC framework as a data collection tool, and as a lens for analysing the data.
 Of the four emerging themes, only Organisation Culture / Work Structure' mapped directly to a single Framework component.
 The others-'Relationships'; 'Information and support'; and 'Uncertainty'-mapped to between two and five components, illustrating the interconnectedness of the Framework's components.
 Some negative sub-themes mirrored positive Framework characteristics of care.
 Some re-phrasing and re-ordering of the topic guides in later focus groups ensured we could cover all aspects of the Framework adequately.
 CONCLUSION:Adapting the Quality Maternal and Newborn Care Framework enabled us to focus on aspects of care which worked well and which didn't work well for these key stakeholders.
 Identifying 'what works for whom and why' in different models of care is a necessary step in reinforcing and replic...

-Hogan, R, Orr, F, Fox, D, Cummins, A & Foureur, M 2018, 'Developing nursing and midwifery students' capacity for coping with bullying and aggression in clinical settings: Students' evaluation of a learning resource.', Nurse education in practice, vol. 29, pp. 89-94.View/Download from: UTS OPUS or Publisher's site
+Hogan, R, Orr, F, Fox, D, Cummins, A & Foureur, M 2018, 'Developing nursing and midwifery students' capacity for coping with bullying and aggression in clinical settings: Students' evaluation of a learning resource.', Nurse education in practice, vol. 29, pp. 89-94.View/Download from: Publisher's site

 An innovative blended learning resource for undergraduate nursing and midwifery students was developed in a large urban Australian university, following a number of concerning reports by students on their experiences of bullying and aggression in clinical settings.
 The blended learning resource included interactive online learning modules, comprising film clips of realistic clinical scenarios, related readings, and reflective questions, followed by in-class role-play practice of effective responses to bullying and aggression.
 On completion of the blended learning resource 210 participants completed an anonymous survey (65.2% response rate).
 Qualitative data was collected and a thematic analysis of the participants' responses revealed the following themes: 'Engaging with the blended learning resource'; 'Responding to bullying' and 'Responding to aggression'.
 We assert that developing nursing and midwifery students' capacity to effectively respond to aggression and bullying, using a self-paced blended learning resource, provides a solution to managing some of the demands of the clinical setting.
 The blended learning resource, whereby nursing and midwifery students were introduced to realistic portrayals of bullying and aggression in clinical settings, developed their repertoire of effective responding and coping skills for use in their professional practice.

-Cummins, A 2017, 'Extending the boundaries – Enabling new graduate midwives to work in midwifery continuity of care models in Australia', Women and Birth, vol. 30, pp. 18-19.View/Download from: UTS OPUS or Publisher's site
+Cummins, A 2017, 'Extending the boundaries – Enabling new graduate midwives to work in midwifery continuity of care models in Australia', Women and Birth, vol. 30, pp. 18-19.View/Download from: Publisher's site

-Cummins, AM, Denney-Wilson, E & Homer, CSE 2017, 'The mentoring experiences of new graduate midwives working in midwifery continuity of care models in Australia.', Nurse Education in Practice, vol. 24, pp. 106-111.View/Download from: UTS OPUS or Publisher's site
+Cummins, AM, Denney-Wilson, E & Homer, CSE 2017, 'The mentoring experiences of new graduate midwives working in midwifery continuity of care models in Australia.', Nurse Education in Practice, vol. 24, pp. 106-111.View/Download from: Publisher's site

 The aim of this paper was to explore the mentoring experiences of new graduate midwives working in midwifery continuity of care models in Australia.
 Most new graduates find employment in hospitals and undertake a new graduate program rotating through different wards.
 A limited number of new graduate midwives were found to be working in midwifery continuity of care.
 The new graduate midwives in this study were mentored by more experienced midwives.
 Mentoring in midwifery has been described as being concerned with confidence building based through a personal relationship.
 A qualitative descriptive study was undertaken and the data were analysed using continuity of care as a framework.
 We found having a mentor was important, knowing the mentor made it easier for the new graduate to call their mentor at any time.
 The new graduate midwives had respect for their mentors and the support helped build their confidence in transitioning from student to midwife.
 With the expansion of midwifery continuity of care models in Australia mentoring should be provided for transition midwives working in this way.